rust-lang/rust-forge/src/release/rollups.md

 ## Making a Rollup

-1. Using the interface on [Homu queue], select a few pull requests and then use "rollup" button to make one.
+1. Using the interface on [Homu queue], select pull requests and then use "rollup" button to make a rollup pull request.
 (The text about fairness can be ignored.)
+   **Important note**:  consider for addition PRs marked as `rollup=always`, `rollup=maybe` and `rollup=iffy`, based on the review policies of [the Rollups section].
+Be extra careful when deciding what to include, in particular on `rollup=maybe` and `rollup=iffy` PRs.
+We should try as much as possible to avoid risking and hit regressions (bugs or perf).
+Also consider that contributors often forget to tag things with rollup=never, when they should have done so, so when PRs are not explicitly tagged with rollup, be extra careful.

 2. Run the following command in the pull request thread:

     ```